Terms and conditions

-1. These terms and conditions apply to every offer made by the supplier, every remote contract between the supplier and a consumer and thus every order, placed in the context of a remote agreement, by the consumer with the supplier.
+1. These terms and conditions apply to every offer made by the supplier, every remote contract between the parties and thus every order of the Client, placed in the context of a remote agreement, with the supplier.

-2. Before the remote agreement takes effect, the Terms and Conditions will be made available to the consumer.
-If this is not reasonably possible, the supplier will indicate how the consumer can obtain a copy from at the supplier and that the terms and conditions can also be sent to the consumer free of charge at his/her request.
+2. Before the remote agreement takes effect, the Terms and Conditions will be made available to the Client.
+If this is not reasonably possible, the supplier will indicate how the Client can obtain a copy from at the supplier and that the terms and conditions can also be sent to the Client free of charge at his/her request.

 1. If an offer is of limited duration or subject to certain conditions, this shall be explicitly stated in the offer.

-2. The offer is without obligation to the supplier.
+2. The offer is without obligation and can be revoked.
 The supplier is entitled to change and modify the offer.

 4. Images of products provide a true representation of the actual products to be supplied, however the supplier cannot not guarantee the colours displayed in the images to exactly match the actual colours of the products.